 - Saturday, January 25 at 10 a.m., Wakefield High School, 1325 S. Dinwiddie Street, Cafeteria

 - Saturday January 25 at 10 a.m., Dorothy Hamm Middle School, 4100 Vacation Lane, Cafeteria

-Focus Groups: Focus groups will be conducted with staff, students, parents, and community groups the week of January 20.
-Invitations are being sent for those sessions the week of January 6.
+Focus groups were also conducted with staff, students, parents, and community groups the week of January 20.
 View the Full Schedule Here.

 The following timeline will be updated throughout the process to keep you informed.

 Survey Press Release (1/21/20)